TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics

 \paragraph{Main findings.} The major comparative results are listed below: \begin{itemize}[leftmargin=2em]

-\item \textbf{Consistent gains over the baseline:} both fine-tuned variants (\emph{FT-Base} and \emph{FT-Tiny}) outperform the CNN baseline on all but one task and across all four benchmark groups, indicating broad transfer across reconstruction and forecasting objectives.
+\item \textbf{Consistent gains over the benchmark baselines:} \emph{FT-Base} outperforms the best benchmark baseline on all tasks except Task~4-5 and across all four benchmark groups. \emph{FT-Tiny} also remains competitive, outperforming the best benchmark baseline on all tasks except Tasks~4-2 and 4-5.

 \item \textbf{Tiny model retains most of the performance:} \emph{FT-Tiny} closely tracks \emph{FT-Base} across groups with only minor degradations, suggesting that much of the benefit is retained at substantially lower capacity.